• Skip to main content

 In this blog post, I’ve explained the definition and meanings of “byouki” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-• byouki – 病気 (びょうき) : a noun meaning ‘illness’, ‘sickness’, or ‘disease’ in Japanese.
-Japanese native speakers use this noun to refer to the state of being ill, sick, or unhealthy.
-They sometimes use this even to mean ‘ill’, ‘sick’, or ‘unhealthy’.
-So, this Japanese noun somehow works more flexibly than the English ones do.
-These two kanji characters literally mean ‘disease and mind’.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
-Probably, it implies a diseased mind affecting whole-body health.
+• byouki – 病気 (びょうき) : a noun meaning ‘sickness’, ‘illness’, or ‘disease’ in Japanese.
+Native speakers use this noun to refer to the state of being sick, ill, or unhealthy.
+They sometimes use this even like an adjective to mean ‘sick’, ‘ill’, or ‘unhealthy’.
+So, this Japanese noun is more flexible than the English ones are.
+These two kanji characters literally mean ‘disease and mind’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Probably, it implies the effect of a diseased mind on the whole-body health.

 Hope my explanations are understandable and helpful for Japanese learners.